 The estate tax (or death tax) is a tax on the value of all assets and property left by a deceased person.
-Technically, the estate tax is imposed on all estates, but each taxpayer has a huge tax credit that corresponds to the tax on an estate of a value less than or equal to an "exemption" amount.
-In accordance with the tax changes enacted in 2001, the exemption amount has increased to \$3,500,000 for 2009.
-Under the current tax law, the estate tax will be eliminated in 2010, but only for that year.
-Under the current law, in 2011, the estate tax reverts back to what it was in 2001, with \$1,000,000 exemption per person.
-The estate tax rate is very steep, ranging from 45% to 55% depending upon the year imposed.
+However, in accordance with the tax changes enacted in 2001, the estate tax has been eliminated for 2010, but only for this one year.
+Under the current law, in 2011, the estate tax reverts back to what it was in 2001, with \$1,000,000 exemption per person and a 55% tax rate.

 In addition to the estate tax, the federal tax law also sets forth provisions applicable to gift tax, or the tax that must be paid by the person making a gift, if the gift exceeds a certain threshold.
-This year that gift tax threshold increases from \$12,000 to \$13,000 per recipient per year.
-What that means is simple: Anyone can give up to \$13,000 in gifts to any one person in any annual period without tax implications.
-Gifts to spouses and payments directly to hospitals or educational institutions are excluded from the gift tax.
+The gift tax threshold remains \$13,000 per recipient per year.
+What that means is simple: Anyone can give up to \$13,000 in gifts to any one person in any annual period without any gift tax implications.
+Gifts to spouses and payments directly to hospitals or educational institutions are excluded from the gift tax and, therefore, may exceed the \$13,000 threshold without triggering any gift tax.